Better Trails | Greater Access Goals

 Trails 2035 Solution

-Raise funds to pay for environmental compliance studies, route design, and new construction services and materials to build two ADA-compliant trails.
+Raise funds to pay for environmental compliance studies, route design, and new construction services and materials to build two ADA-compliant trails at Mount Diablo State Park.

 Action Plan

-One potential trail would be on the upper mountain (Muir Day Use Area) and the other one on the middle mountain (Camp Force Trail).
+One proposed trail would be on the upper mountain (Muir Day Use Area) and the other one on the middle mountain (Camp Force Trail).

-Both ADA-compliant trails are policy recommendations in the 2016 RTMP.
+Both ADA-compliant trails are policy recommendations in the 2016 Road and Trail Management (RTMP).
 It is time to implement these long overdue accessibility improvements.

 Muir Day Use Area